awaytools/AwayExtensions-FlashPro/README.md

 ### changelog:

+#### version 0.9.61:

+* Fix commit 0.9.6. (correct sources)

+* Added JS as preview option.
+Also included a optional "Path for Preview" to allow the user to change the path that will opened in the browser into a url.

+* Known bugs:

+	* In the exporter-ui on mac, the handlers for the slider-elements are not shown.
+However when draging on the slider, the corresponding textfield is updated, so changing the sliders value is possible.

+	* The resolving of the curve intersections needs another look.
+Something is not correct, and not all curves seem to be subdivided correctly.

 #### version 0.9.6:

-* This update brings multple changes and is not tested much yet.
+* This update brings multiple changes and is not tested much yet.
 Expect another update soon.

 * Fixes for mac version.